CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam

 The KID readout is performed using a custom RF system based on a Xilinx RFSoC platform (ZCU111) \cite{Sinclair2022}.
-The RF chain includes cryogenic attenuators, low noise amplifiers (LNAs), and highpass filters, all optimized for the KID readout frequency band.
+The RF chain includes cryogenic attenuators, low noise amplifiers (LNAs), and highpass filters, all optimized for the KID readout frequency band from 500\,MHz to 1\,GHz.
 This configuration allows for frequency domain multiplexed readout of multiple resonators simultaneously with high dynamic range and low added noise.

-To provide controlled and uniform optical loading, we use a cold load, shown in Fig.~\ref{fig:setup}d, machined from aluminum into a pyramidal geometry and coated with a thin layer of Eccosorb CR-110: a microwave absorber with high emissivity in the submillimeter band.
-Each pyramid has a height of 54.5\,mm and a base width of 12.7\,mm, and the overall structure has a diameter of 254\,mm, which completely fills the detector beam.
-The cold load is attached to the dilution refrigerator’s 4\,K bottom shell plate with steel support rods, and its base is thermally heat sunk using copper braids to ensure thermal conduction to the bath.
+To provide controlled and uniform optical loading, we use a blackbody cold load, shown in Fig.~\ref{fig:setup}d, machined from aluminum into a pyramidal geometry and coated with a thin layer of Eccosorb CR-110, a microwave absorber with high emissivity in the submillimeter band.
+Each pyramid has a height of 54.5\,mm and a base width of 12.7\,mm, and the overall structure has a diameter of 254\,mm, which fills the detector beam.
+The cold load is attached to the 4\,K bottom shell plate with steel support rods to provide the necessary mechanical stability, while its base is thermally heat sunk using copper braids with a controlled thermal conduction to the bath.
 The geometry and high emissivity of the Eccosorb coating ensure blackbody emission within the detector passbands \cite{Hemmati:85}.
-The cold load is temperature controlled with resistive heaters which are thermally coupled to the back of the aluminum structure, as shown in Fig. \ref{fig:setup}e and actively controlled via a PID feedback loop.
-This setup allows modulation of the loading for optical characterization of the detectors.
+The cold load is temperature controlled with resistive heaters which are thermally coupled to the back of the copper plate, as shown in Fig. \ref{fig:setup}e and actively controlled via a PID feedback loop.
+The thermal time constant of the system is such that the cold load typically requires $\sim$20–30 minutes to reach equilibrium following a change in the temperature setpoint.
+Once thermal equilibrium is achieved, the temperature is stable at the setpoint to within $\pm 0.05$\,K over the duration of an optical measurement, allowing repeatable and well-controlled modulation of the optical loading for detector characterization.